keshav1761/GNN/README.md

 # GNN
-A Classification model based on GNN to classify Protease inhibitors.
+A Classification model based on GNN to predict the class of Protease inhibitors.